dodecaphonic/troikatech/_posts/2020-09-11-a-tour-of-typescript-as-a-statically-typed-fp-lang.markdown

 Expressing these concepts might not be as succint as in Haskell, PureScript or Elm, but it's possible with tolerable noise, resulting in the same compounding benefits you would find in friendlier environs.

-What follows is an overview of the basics of using TypeScript successfully as a Haskell impersonator.
+What follows is an overview of the basics of using TypeScript as a Haskell impersonator.
 Some of the examples will rely on the [fp-ts][fpts] ecosystem.

 ## Thinking in transformations